OnionIoT/documentation/docs/packages/compile-package.md

 1. Modify the profile configuration file.
 2. Update the `PACKAGE_FEEDS` variable using the following syntax: `src-git <feed-name> <package-feed-url>[;<package-feed-branch>]`
-   - `<feed-name>`: Choose an arbitrary name for SDK usage.
+   - `<feed-name>`: Choose an arbitrary name for the package feed
-   - `<package-feed-url>`: Provide the Git repository URL.
+   - `<package-feed-url>`: Provide the Git repository URL
-   - `<package-feed-branch>`: Optionally, specify a branch of the package feed repository.
+   - `<package-feed-branch>`: Optionally, specify a branch of the package feed repository

 For example, say the `openwrt-23.05` branch of the `https://github.com/OnionIoT/OpenWRT-Packages` repo is the package feed, the addition to the `PACKAGE_FEEDS` variable should be:  <!-- TODO: update this 23.05 with OPENWRT_VERSION variable -->